 Jen Wren is a multi-skilled international dance artist and creative director with a passionate curiosity for the body and communicating stories through dance and film.

-Jen graduated from the Northern School of Contemporary Dance and has since enjoyed an incredibly diverse career in dance and garnered acclaim for a string of choreographic productions and tours.
+Since graduating from the Northern School of Contemporary Dance she has enjoyed an incredibly diverse career in dance and garnered acclaim for a string of choreographic productions and tours.

-As a freelance artist, Jen has made work with KMA, Camera 2, The Rugby League World Cup/ Grand Visionary Solutions and Les Commandos Percu, Al Ryyan Productions, Conservatorio de Danza de Sevilla, whist also pursuing regular creative ventures with a variety of independent artists.
+As a freelance artist, Jen has worked with KMA (movement director), Camera 2 (creative director), The Rugby League World Cup/ Grand Visionary Solutions (choreographer), Les Commandos Percu (choreographer/dancer), Al Ryyan Productions (Creative Director), Conservatorio de Danza de Sevilla (choreographer), whist also pursuing regular creative ventures with a variety of independent artists.

-Alongside her work with professionals, Jen takes great pride in regularly working at a grass-roots level across ages and abilities, as well as mentoring emerging dancers and choreographers.
+Alongside her work with professionals, Jen takes great pride in regularly working at a grass-roots level across ages and abilities, as well as mentoring others in their own practice.

 Outside of her artistic practice, (having originally trained in massage and soft tissue related disciplines and then gone on to specialise in injury management, prevention, diagnosis, treatment, and rehabilitation techniques) Jen is well known as a physical therapist, “body geek” and the “dancers body mechanic”.